 The fame anon thurgh Rome toun is born

 The thing about clichés is that they're true.
 If you Google "bulbs harbinger of spring," you can find over 1,000 instances of the worn out concept.
 You can read them till you're sick of it and wonder how anyone has the chutzpah to ever write those words again.
-The word "harbinger" is very old and originally referred, as illustrated by the Chaucer quote above, to those officers of the court who traveled in advance of the king to announce his arrival.
+The word "harbinger" is very old and originally referred, as illustrated by the Chaucer quote below, to those officers of the court who traveled in advance of the king to announce his arrival.
 And so indeed, do the early bulbs herald the coming of spring.
 "Herald" itself is, of course, another old word connected to the men responsible for the delivery of royal proclamations.

 How Alla kyng shal comen on pilgrimage,

 Geoffrey Chaucer, The Man of Law's Tale, 1386

 Growing spring flowering bulbs is one of the most rewarding aspects of gardening.